mdda/deep-learning-workshop/ideas.md

       +  Could also adjust (W_(all), b) to have same effect
          -  That would be local learning / adjustment only
          -  Adjust b for direct mean shift, or all of W via local gradient calcuation
    *  Idea : VAEs are learning IID N(0,1) : HOWEVER : correlations should exist between same classes
+      +  Note that IID of features just means that they are independent for a given example
+      +  But this doesn't address intra-batch correlations
-      +  Locally encourage distribution of corr(yi,yj) to be bimodal : Either ~0 or ~1
+   *  Locally encourage distribution of corr(yi,yj) to be bimodal : Either ~0 or ~1
       +  Sometimes a pair of examples will be in the same class, other times not
       +  If the correlation between yi,yj is 'sufficiently' strong, then strengthen it, otherwise suppress it
          -  Possible to do this locally, but missing overall signal for which option to choose